 Admitted students must be prepared to verify their country of birth, citizenship, immigration status, date of birth, local international address (outside of the U.S.), ability to meet University expenses, and full name (which must match the names that appear on the passport).

-University distributed financial aid, including scholarships and loans, is not available to undergraduate international students.
+University distributed financial aid, including need-based grants and loans, is not available to undergraduate international students.